Coveo seriously simplifies infrastructure access and auditing with one platform that rules it all.

 The Coveo team initially built an in-house solution.
 After a few years, the team decided to have a look at Teleport and HashiCorp Boundary, but found that each tool only had part of the solution, not the complete package.
 For example, having an audit trail was critical for security.

 “What I really needed was the audit trail,” says Jean-Philippe Lachance, Team Lead - R&D Security Defence at Coveo.
 “For us, it was the most important thing to have.
-For security analysis, for SOC2 and for HIPAA compliance, we need to be aware of all the operations that happen inside an environment.
+For security analysis, SOC 2, and HIPAA compliance, we need to be aware of all the operations that happen inside an environment.
 We need the ability to audit everything.
 We need the ability to go back and see what happened on a specific instance, the ability to go back and see the queries on a given day.
-The audit trail using strongDM’s gateway is way more efficient than having to go configure each data source one by one.”
+The audit trail using StrongDM’s gateway is way more efficient than configuring each data source one by one.”

-Coveo began using strongDM in 2021, to centralize the employee login process and allow each employee to access every tool they needed from the central strongDM console. strongDM met Coveo’s needs for simplicity and security.
+Coveo began using StrongDM in 2021 to centralize the employee login process and allow employees to access every tool they needed from the central StrongDM console.
+StrongDM met Coveo’s needs for simplicity and security.

-Implementing strongDM has also reduced the amount of administrative work for DevOps teams.
-Whenever new infrastructure is provisioned, all permissions are automatically assigned through strongDM as well using Terraform and the strongDM API.
-By unifying all infrastructure access in their SSO, strongDM also eliminates the administrative work to field lost password requests.
+Implementing StrongDM has also reduced the amount of administrative work for DevOps teams.
+Whenever new infrastructure is provisioned, all permissions are automatically assigned through StrongDM and Terraform, and the StrongDM API.
+By unifying all infrastructure access in their SSO, StrongDM also eliminates the administrative work of fielding lost password requests.
 Instead, the team can focus on top-priority initiatives and projects.

 Coveo Saves Times Without Sacrificing Security

-strongDM provides a simple and secure solution to Coveo’s onboarding process and account management by providing one credential per employee that allows access to every resource, regardless of location or protocol.
-The R&D team gets significant time back to focus on critical projects, is able to simplify compliance audits, and gains peace of mind with visibility into every query and command across their stack.
+StrongDM provides a simple and secure solution to Coveo’s onboarding process and account management by providing one credential per employee that allows access to every resource, regardless of location or protocol.
+The R&D team gets significant time back to focus on critical projects, can simplify compliance audits, and gains peace of mind with visibility into every query and command across their stack.